illbecma/capstone-project/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone - Object Detection with YOLOv3 Darknet model using OpenCV

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the code for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.
+The Capstone Project runs object detection inference of a directory of image files using a pretrained Darknet YOLO neural network using OpenCV library.
+The code visualizes and stores the results using a multi-theaded approach.
+Can be further extended to other types of Neural Networks and different type of input data.

-In this project, you can build your own C++ application starting with this repo, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+Make sure to download the YOLOv3 weight file before running: “https://pjreddie.com/media/files/yolov3.weights”

 ## Dependencies for Running Locally
 * cmake >= 3.7